-Yes, but the Ministry of Education and Higher Education of the Andorran Government (not the University) must recognise a foreign qualification equivalent to an Andorran high school diploma or an Andorran Advanced Professional Diploma.
+Yes, but the Ministry of Education and Higher Education of the Andorran Government (not the University) must recognise a foreign qualification equivalent to the Andorran diplomas required to study a bachelor’s degree, a master’s degree or a doctorate.
 You must submit an application for access to higher education studies to the One-stop Government Service (Servei de Tràmits), together with the foreign qualification with the Hague Apostille.
 More information

 Is there an admission test to gain access to studies at the UdA?

 UdA studies are taught in Catalan, although some subjects are offered in English and, in the case of the Bachelor of Teaching and Learning, also in French.
 During the first year, non-Catalan-speaking students are strongly encouraged to acquire knowledge of the Catalan language.
 More information